Canon Law in action: Were the Papal States a “perfect society”?

 No one would tell the Mortara family why they were losing their son.
 Only later would the distraught parents learn that an illiterate Catholic servant girl who had worked for the family claimed to have “baptised” Edgardo five years before, when the infant was sick — and when his parents were not in the room.
 Allegedly in exchange for the price of a dowry, the Inquisitor, Father Feletti, got the servant girl to acknowledge the “facts” to him.
 Once she admitted baptising the child, the Inquisitor’s “investigation” was concluded.
 The police could then “legally” take the child from his parents and his home.

-It was all in accordance with the “Sacred Canons”, which stipulated that if a Jewish child were near death, any Catholic could baptise the child, even if the child’s parents did not approve.
-They also stated that if a Jewish child had been baptised, the child was a Christian and could not be raised in a Jewish home, even if the home belonged to his parents.
+It was all in accordance with the “Sacred Canons”, which stipulated that if a child were near death, any Catholic could baptise the child, even if the child’s parents did not approve.
+And this is still Church policy.
+According to Canon 861 §2 " in a case of necessity any person with the right intention, confers baptism licitly" and Canon 868 §2 says that "An infant of Catholic parents or even of non-Catholic parents is baptized licitly in danger of death even against the will of the parents.
+The “sacred canons” also stated that if a Jewish child had been baptised, the child was a Christian and could not be raised in a Jewish home, even if the home belonged to his parents.

 Satisfied that he had upheld Church law, the Inquisitor, Father Feletti felt no qualms: “I have acted in good conscience, for everything has been done punctiliously according to the Sacred Canons”.